How to employ an apprentice

 Before starting an apprenticeship or traineeship, all parties must sign a training contract.

 The contract will outline the rights and obligations that apply for the length of the training period.
 An Australian Apprenticeship Centre (AAC) will help prepare the training contract and other paperwork.

-An RTO is responsible for delivering the qualification and assessing competencies against the training plan.
-The choice of RTO should be made with your apprentice or trainee.
+RTOs deliver qualifications and assess competencies against the training plan.
+Selecting an RTO should be done with your apprentice or trainee.

 6. Prepare a training plan